joar7160-byte/Python-Packet-Sniffer/README.md

 ## Summary
 - Captures live TCP/UDP packets
 - Captures source/destination IPS
-- Idnettifiy common ports and there services
+- Identify common ports and their services

 ## How it works
 The script works by using the Scapy libaray to capture live packets within my network interface.
-Using if statements I determine if the packet has an IP address, weather or not that packet was TCP or UDP, and return it's port.
+Using if statements I determine if the packet has an IP address, whether or not that packet was TCP or UDP, and return it's port.
 Once that was done I created an empty dictionary to map common ports to their services.
-Thus mirrors the core workflow of a SOC analyst monitoring network traffic for suspicious activity
+This mirrors the core workflow of a SOC analyst monitoring network traffic for suspicious activity

 ## Key takeaways
 - Differences between TCP and UDP
-- Port numbers and there services
+- Port numbers and their services
 - Using Scapy for packet capture in python

-##How to run
+## How to run
 pip install scapy
 python packetSniffer.py